Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 How can marketing affect consumer behavior and decisions?

 Marketing can be highly effective in influencing consumer behavior.
-Here are some of the factors that contribute to that success.
+The following factors contribute to that success:

-• Brand imagery and messaging: Using imagery and word associations is a great way to attract attention to your company brand.
-For instance, if you are looking to target young people, you may use popular phrases and memes as a part of your campaign.
-This causes your audience to associate your product with things they already see as hip and trendy.
+• Brand imagery and messaging affect consumer decisions.
+Using imagery and word associations is a great way to attract attention to your brand.
+For example, if you want to target young people, you may use popular phrases and memes as a part of your campaign.
+Your audience will associate your product with things they already see as hip and trendy.

-• Audience’s memories: Another major way marketing affects consumer behavior is by evoking emotions such as nostalgia and fear.
-For instance, if a product is tied to certain brands, thoughts, images or music from your childhood, this may influence your feelings of brand loyalty.
-On the other hand, if a marketing campaign makes you fearful, you may be influenced to buy the product as a way to relieve anxiety and protect yourself.
+• Audience memories affect consumer decisions.
+Successful marketing builds customer loyalty by evoking emotions like nostalgia and fear.
+For example, if a product is tied to specific brands, thoughts, images or music from your childhood, this may influence your feelings of brand loyalty.
+On the other hand, if a marketing campaign makes you fearful, you may be influenced to buy the product to relieve anxiety and protect yourself.

 TipTip